Warsaw is surrounded by many awesome towns that are worth your visit. Check were to go for a one day trip around Warsaw.

 The biggest lake in the area.
 A must go for every fan of water sports.
-It is also well accesable by bike.
+It is also well accessible by bike.

 How to get to Zegrzyńskie lake by bike

-Starting from Warsaw’s city center, you can get to Nieporęt (one of the mail cities at Zegrzyńskie) going by the bike path.
-Go along Wisła river cross it by Gdański Bridge.
+Starting from Warsaw’s city center, you can get to Nieporęt (one of the main towns at Zegrzyńskie) going by the bike path.
+Go along Wisła river and cross Gdański Bridge.
 Then at Rondo Żaba turn left at the corner of the cementary and go around it toward Annopol Outlet.

 From there you need to bike towards Żerański channel (Kanał Żerański).
 Biking by the dirt road along the channel, you will get straight to Nieporęt.

 Distance: 28 km from Rondo ONZ to Nieporęt

 If you are already in Nieporęt, decide what to do next.
 Nieporęt is one of the bussiest places around.
 This is where most of the people go to the beach.
 The streets are always full of cars and drivers looking around for a place to park (there is always none).

 If you feel up to some longer trip, head toward Serock which is located at the very north of the lake.
 On the way there you should visit Jadwisin and Gorge of Szaniawski (Wąwóz Szaniawskiego).
 The nature there is beautiful and it is one of the most spectacular places around Warsaw.

 At the end of the gorge you will find a great restaurant Klub Mila, which itself is worth the whole trip.
 Then you can bike or walk along the lake till you reach Serock.
 Other town, that is also worth your visit, is Jachranka.